 Moriarty’s work was “intended for those who take delight in plants, but have not the advantage of a gardener who understands them”.
 Along with her fifty illustrations of plants selected for “their beauty, their odour, or some peculiarity in their economy”, Moriarty also included each plant’s Linnaean binomial and brief cultivation information.

 Fifty Plates of Green-House Plants is central to Sagal’s research because of Moriarty’s unique artistic vision and her somewhat complicated legacy.
 Often accused of copying images from Curtis’s Botanical Magazine, Moriarty has long been dismissed from the history of botanical illustration.
 However, with the help of the BHL, Sagal has been able to compare plates of Moriarty’s work with the contemporary runs of Curtis’s publication to find several plates which she clearly drew from nature or another source, rather than mimicking the composition of a plate from the Botanical Magazine.
 This allows modern audiences to revisit the question of Moriarty’s artistic originality and to appreciate her work as a hybrid of both unique and sourced images.

-As Sagal completes her research on Resisting Gardens: Pedagogy and Natural Philosophy in Eighteenth-Century Women’s Work, we are thrilled to know that BHL has been such an important asset for the project.
+As Sagal completes her research on Botanical Entanglements: Women, Plants, Literature, and Artwork in the Eighteenth Century, we are thrilled to know that BHL has been such an important asset for the project.
 We look forward to learning more about the role of women in Enlightenment science thanks to Sagal’s work.